Price Range (MSRP): $15,650 (Fit) to $29,870 (Pilot)

-The Accord midsize sedan/coupe returns for 2014 fresh off of a redesign last year, and the hits keep coming with the introduction of the Accord Hybrid.
-The Accord Hybrid has been rated at 50 city mpg, which puts it among the most fuel efficient cars in any segment.
+A Top Safety Pick+ award winner, the Accord midsize sedan/coupe is also offered as the Accord Hybrid for added efficiency.
+The Accord Hybrid has been rated at 50 mpg in the city, which puts it among the most fuel efficient cars in any segment.

-The hatchback Crosstour returns sporting V-6 power and plenty of standard features including Bluetooth connectivity and a backup camera.
+The hatchback Crosstour is based on the Accord but adds extra cargo room and offers plenty of standard features including Bluetooth connectivity and a backup camera.

-Honda also offers a pair of hybrids with completely different aims.
 The CR-Z looks to prove that a hybrid can offer an engaging drive in addition to great fuel economy and the sport coupe is still the only hybrid on the market to offer a six-speed manual transmission.
-The efficient Insight hatchback goes the other direction, putting a premium on fuel economy (42 combined mpg) and a low base price.

 Rounding out the crossovers is the midsize Pilot.
 It features seating for eight and a V-6 that offers ample power to go with cylinder deactivation technology which improves fuel economy.